 - 3.3.1 Students are responsible for ensuring that they are fully enrolled on the correct course by the course commencement date.
-Students may be admitted later than the course start date provided they are enrolled no later than the start of the third week of teaching according to the academic calendar. - 3.3.2.
-Students not fully enrolled by the third week of teaching may be de-registered from their course. - 3.3.3 All new students will be required to provide evidence of their identity and relevant qualifications as part of the enrolment process.

-- 3.3.4 Students requiring a visa to study in the UK must ensure that they meet, both at the beginning and for the duration of the course, requirements stipulated by the UK Government and conditions of their visa. - 3.3.5 Continuing students who do not re-enrol will be assumed to have withdrawn from their course and will be presented at the next Award Board to be considered for the relevant interim qualification. - 3.3.6 Students must ensure that all academic fees and other academic payments due to the University are paid within the academic year such costs are incurred.
+Students may be admitted later than the course start date provided they are enrolled no later than the start of the third week of teaching according to the academic calendar. - 3.3.2 Students not fully enrolled by the third teaching week may be de-registered from their course. - 3.3.3 All new students will be required to provide evidence of their identity and relevant qualifications as part of the enrolment process. - 3.3.4 Students requiring a visa to study in the UK must ensure that they meet, both at the beginning and for the duration of the course, requirements stipulated by the UK Government and conditions of their visa. - 3.3.5 Continuing students who do not re-enrol will be assumed to have withdrawn from their course and be presented at the next Award Board for consideration of a relevant interim qualification. - 3.3.6 Students must ensure that all academic fees and other academic payments due to the University are paid within the academic year such costs are incurred.
 Students owing the University money from a previous year or course, outside any agreed limit set annually by the University, will not be permitted to enrol.
-Students unable to enrol, because of outstanding academic debts, will be obliged to take a Leave of Absence or withdraw permanently from their course. - 3.3.7 Any student who is not enrolled may not be covered by relevant University policies such as those relating to health & safety.
+Students unable to enrol, because of outstanding academic debts, will be obliged to either take a Leave of Absence or withdraw permanently from their course.
+Third party organisations, such as employers, may be liable for payment of student debts where this is dictated by agreed sponsorship arrangements with the University. - 3.3.7 Any student who is not enrolled may not be covered by relevant University policies such as those relating to health & safety.
 It therefore follows that a student must be enrolled before engaging in any formal learning and teaching activities (including lectures, tutorials, seminars, lab work, fieldwork, clinical and vocational placements).
 Students who are not enrolled will be excluded from learning activities and any assessment submitted will not be marked. - 3.3.8 Students must, at all times, ensure that the data the University holds for them are accurate.
 The enrolment process allows students to check and update key personal information in their record.
 Changes which occur at other times in the academic year must be notified to the University via the student portal.
-This includes notifying the University of their withdrawal, Leave of Absence, or changes to contact/emergency contact details. - 3.3.9 If an enrolled student does not engage with their course of study within the first 50 days of the start date of the course, the Dean of Faculty will recommend to the Academic Registrar that the student is discontinued and their registration terminated.
+This includes notifying the University of their withdrawal, Leave of Absence or changes to contact/emergency contact details. - 3.3.9 If an enrolled student does not engage with their course of study within the first 50 days of the start date of the course, the Dean of Faculty will recommend to the Academic Registrar that the student is discontinued and their registration terminated.
 The Faculty must provide evidence that there have been repeated and reasonable attempts to contact the student and establish their engagement with the course.